SaidaMusa/documantationMDN/README.md

 ### let

-The let declaration declares re-assignable, block-scoped local variables, optionally initializing each to a value.
+The let declaration declares re-assignable, block-scoped local variables, optionally initializing each to a value.Let is confirmed and used since 2016

 let x = 1;